Lima Memorial Health System Logo

 Normal Results

-If the test result is normal, the dye remains in the tear film on the surface of the eye and does not stick to the eye itself.
+If the test result is normal, the dye remains in the tear film on the surface of the eye but does not show any abnormal areas.

 What Abnormal Results Mean